 The Entry Control Unit, or simply ECU, acts as an interface between the NetGuardian and the proxy reader.
 Any access code that's entered is accepted by the ECU and passed on to the NetGuardian for validation.
-If the access code is valid, the ECU receives a command from the NetGuardian to operate the local relay to energize the door.

 A proximity card reader eliminates the chance of forgotten keycodes and increases your level of access control.
 An employee can easily share a keycode with others, but not a proxy card.

 In the event that a card is lost or stolen, it can be deactivated in seconds and a new card may be issued in its place.

 You may not care about a typical door-open alarm during business hours, but a door that's propped for more than 3 minutes is a potential threat you must know about.

 So, if your main concern is a door propped alarm or door propped open alarm, you can set your BAS' Derived Alarm timer at about 30 seconds to throw alarms after "Door Open" has been standing for 30 seconds straight, for example.

 There are some cases, however, when you may want to allow a door to remain unlocked or open.
 The BAS propped door features allow you to accommodate special access needs at your site.